TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 <diagnosis> **Diagnosis:**</br>
 In the Smart Connector mode, this error message is seen in the logs if TIBCO ComputeDB catalog is changed due to a DDL operation such as CREATE/DROP/ALTER.
 For performance reasons, TIBCO ComputeDB Smart Connector caches the catalog in the Smart Connector cluster.
-If there is a catalog change in TIBCO ComputeDB cluster, this error is logged to prevent unexpected errors due to schema changes.
+If there is a catalog change in TIBCO ComputeDB embedded cluster, this error is logged to prevent unexpected errors due to schema changes.
 </diagnosis>

 <action> **Solution:** </br>